Ultra-Wide Camera vs Telephoto — Which Is Better?

 Which One Should You Choose?

-Pick Ultra-Wide If You:
+Pick Ultra-Wide if you:

-• Love landscape and travel shots
+• Love landscapes and travel photography

-• Shoot in tight spaces (rooms, streets)
+• Shoot in tight spaces (rooms, narrow streets)

-• Want a creative, wide-angle look
+• Want creative wide-angle perspectives

-Pick Telephoto If You:
+Pick Telephoto if you:

-FAQs: Ultra-Wide vs Telephoto
+FAQ — Ultra-Wide vs Telephoto

 Q1: Is ultra-wide better than zoom?